wxsd-sales/ghost-presentation-macro/README.md

 ![Ghost Presentation - Ghost Presentation](https://user-images.githubusercontent.com/21026209/164302067-d414011f-4c09-4166-b51d-be1e0d7c12d2.jpg)

-## Requirements

-1. A CE9.X or RoomOS Webex Device.
-2. Web admin access to the device to uplaod the macro.

 ## Setup

+### Prerequisites & Dependencies:

+- Webex Device running CE/RoomOS 9.X
+- Web admin access to the device to upload the macro.

+### Installation Steps:
 1. Download the ``ghost-presentation.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro on the editor.

 ## Demo

 *For more demos & PoCs like this, check out our [Webex Labs site](https://collabtoolbox.cisco.com/webex-labs).